jamesmorgan/docs/userDocumentation/advanced.md

 ### Availability

 The wallet must acknowledge every state update by cosigning that state.
 This means in order to update your channel, the user must be online.
-We've built several different payment types to help accomodate user availability constraints.
+We've built several different transaction types to help accomodate user availability constraints.

 ## Conditional Transfers